 7) Participate as clinically active faculty at the level of Instructor in the Clinician Educator line.

-Attending monthly lectures for all Department of Emergency Medicine fellows.
+Monthly lectures for all Department of Emergency Medicine fellows.

-Attending a monthly Physician Wellness Forum with invited speakers and enrichment sessions.
+A monthly Physician Wellness Forum with invited speakers and enrichment sessions.

-Collaborating externally with a number of institutions.
+Opportunity for external collaboration with a number of institutions.

 Fellows combine clinical shifts in an academic teaching hospital with didactics.